satyamd8/cs127/README.md

 # cs127
-rep of all cs127 files and assignments
+a repository for all Python programming assignments done for CS127